MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 Install Docker and configure it for Windows Containers.

-1. Please choose the version of Docker that is appropriate for the host operating system.
+1. Choose the version of Docker that is appropriate for the host operating system.

     - For Windows 10, use [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) - (option to qualify for free SKU - license may be required).
     - For Windows Server, use [Mirantis Container Runtime](https://docs.mirantis.com/mcr/23.0/overview.html) - (option to qualify for free SKU - license may be required).